Jacopo d'Angelo: Early life and early education

 Jacopo d'Angelo was born in the town of Scarperia, located in the Mugello region of Tuscany, which at the time was part of the Republic of Florence.
 Legal documents from this time show his full name to be "Iacobus Angeli Lippi Sostegni".
 Sostegni, therefore, was his surname but he went by Angeli.
 His exact date of birth is not known, but scholars place it around 1360.
 This date of birth is based on an observation made by d' Angelo's contemporary, Leonardo Bruni.
-Bruni, who was born in 1369 notes in his Commentarius that d’Angelo, was much older than him.
+Bruni, who was born in 1369, notes in his Commentarius that d’Angelo was much older than him.
 Scarperia was a Florentine fortress in the Mugello, a region in northeastern Tuscany.
-It was a stronghold that protected against the feudal might of the Ubaldini, a powerful family who dominated the area during this time.
+It was a stronghold that protected against the feudal might of the Ubaldini, a powerful family that dominated the area during this time.

 There is not much known about d’Angelo's earliest years; this also applies to his family.
 What is known is that he was quite young when his father, Angelo, died.
 After his father's death, his mother soon remarried.
 She relocated to Florence with her new husband and took young d’Angelo with her.
 It was in Florence where d’Angelo would start his education.
-There he would meet two people that would be very influential in his life.
+There, he would meet two people who would be very influential in his life.
 The first was Coluccio Salutati, who took an interest in d'Angelo and became his mentor.
 It was through Salutati's that d'Angelo began his study of the humanities.
 Also, it is very likely that Salutati advised d'Angelo to start school under the tutelage of Giovanni Malpaghini, a teacher at the Florentine Studio (University).